 1. Reduction In Employee Cost

-After the abrogation of Article 370, both Jammu & Kashmir will see a reduction in employee cost.
+After the abrogation of Article 370, both Jammu & Kashmir will see a reduction in employee costs.
 The administrative charges for registering the employees under the new EPF Act are low compared to companies in other states.

-The companies in J&K have to pay only 0.5% administration charges to the EPFO for 20 employees.
+The companies in J&K have to pay only 0.5% of administration charges to the EPFO for 20 employees.
 If this amount is compared with other companies, it is quite less.

 2. Pension Coverage

 The previous J&K EPF Act did not have any facility for pension schemes.
 With the new Act, the employees of Jammu & Kashmir will now have a pension scheme feature in the EPF Act.
 Under the new Act, an employee, when attains the age of 58, will be eligible to get a pension after retirement.
 The employee can only get a pension if he/she has made a regular contribution to the EPF account for at least 10 years.